 Find answers below to the most common questions asked about UK mortgage advisers.
 Please note, this article refers to residential mortgage advisers.
 For commercial mortgage brokers we have written a separate article to answer your questions:

 These are the most common questions asked by customers looking for a residential mortgage adviser:

-- What is the difference between a mortgage adviser, a mortgage consultant and a mortgage broker?
+- What is the difference between a mortgage adviser and a mortgage broker?